manishjain88x/AfklmSampleApp/README.md

-# AfklmSampleApp
+# klmSampleApp
-App is showing current and past booking and its details.
+The app shows current and past bookings and their details.